Vishal490404/Engineering-Log/index.md

 # Welcome to My Portfolio

 Hello!
 I'm Vishal.
-I am a backend focused engineer trying to understand and implement backend systems.
+I am a backend-focused engineer passionate about understanding and implementing backend systems.
-I have keen interest in reverse engineering, bug hunting and cloud.
+I have a keen interest in reverse engineering, bug hunting, and cloud technologies.
 This blog documents the technical details, architecture, and challenges I faced while building my projects.

 ## Featured Projects